Microsoft Government Cloud Security for Federal Data Protection

 While encryption of data plays a critical role in data security, security keys add an additional layer of protection for secrets (i.e., passwords, usernames, etc.) and keys.
 To do this, Microsoft utilizes Azure Key Vault, which helps to protect all of these keys and secrets.
 For government servers, all security keys are stored in FIPS 140-2 Level 2 validated hardware security modules, which adds additional security.

-Note that you will still need to manually assure that no unauthorized person has access to keys.
+Note that you will still need to manually ensure that no unauthorized person has access to keys.
 Typically, this happens when someone is invested in a government project but is later removed.
 Make sure that you utilize the appropriate role-based access control measures to prevent those who have been removed from still being capable of accessing information.
+However, when used properly, Azure Key Vault can play a critical role by minimizing the risk of secrets being exposed.

 Isolation